 Stop and smell the roses in the beautiful gardens at Regent’s Park.
 Spanning 166 hectares (410 acres), it was designed in 1811 by renowned architect John Nash.
-Alongside stunning formal gardens, the London park has a boating lake, children's playgrounds and the largest outdoor sports area in London, plus the Open Air Theatre.
+Alongside stunning formal gardens, this London park has a boating lake, playgrounds and the largest outdoor sports area in London, plus the Open Air Theatre.

-Walk in the footsteps of monarchs at regal St James's Park.
-Surrounded by three royal palaces, including Buckingham Palace, it also boasts Horse Guards Parade and the Mall – the setting for countless ceremonial parades.
+Channel your inner royal as you ramble through St James's Park.
+Surrounded by three royal palaces, including Buckingham Palace, it also boasts Horse Guards Parade and the tree-lined Mall.
 Visit the lake at 2.30pm to see the famous pelicans being fed, before stopping off for a hot drink at the stylish Inn The Park cafe.